ekyurdakul/COMP541/README.md

 **DONE**

+Accuracy implemented

 **TODO**
+Scene iteration "i" incorrect, should be "sceneID"
 Recheck Trained weights
-Accuracy should be mean average precision (mAP)

 **HOW TO INSTALL**
 *Requirements*: